SmartsquareGmbH/kickway/README.md

 # Architecture

 The foosball table is connected to a raspberry which communicates with two photocells to react in case of a new goal.
 The mobile devices are used to create a new game, join an existing one, display the top ten players or the statistics of a specific player.
 The pairing between the players mobile devices and the raspberry is implemented using the [Google Nearby API](https://developers.google.com/nearby/).
+The Raspberry authorizes all players who try to join a lobby and persist the games.

 # Use-Cases
   - Authorize the mobile clients